 Risk of Overpricing or Underpricing

 Using cost-plus pricing carries the risk of setting selling prices too high or too low due to a lack of market consideration.
+Unlike other pricing strategies, cost-plus pricing does not account for price elasticity, making it less adaptive to changes in customer demand.
 High prices can scare off customers, especially in elastic markets where even small price increases can lead to significant drops in sales.
 Conversely, low prices can result in lost profits, even when sales may occur.

 Pricing flexibility is crucial for effectively responding to market dynamics and consumer demand shifts.